Japan has fully reopened to tourism. Plan your next trip today!

 7 Day Japan Rail Pass

-In October 2023, however, the price of a 7-day Japan Rail Pass will increase to ¥50,000.
+As I alluded to above, the JR Pass 7 days price increased to ¥50,000 in October 2023.
 While this is a numerically large bump in cost, it can pay off depending on how many trains (and, in particular, limited-express trains and Shinkansen bullet trains) you plan to use.
 Hiring me to create a custom Japan itinerary is a great way to maximize the value of your JR pass!

 14 Day Japan Rail Pass